CaptainFreak/diffJs/README.md

 4. Run `./install.sh`
 5. Replace "MY_OWN_WEBHOOK_URL_HERE" with your Webhook URL from `step #2`in `sendmail.sh`.
 6. Setup [CRON] job for your system to run `./diffJs.py domain.com subdomains_list.txt` as required.

+   Thanks to @prateek-0490 for this awesome idea and cont.

    Note : This tool is built upon following awesome tools :
    1. [relative-url-extractor] by [@jobert]
    2. [003Recon] by [@003Random]